PPUC/ZeDMD/README.md

 * ZeDMD S3 AMOLED: using a small OLED driven by a LilyGo AMOLED T-Display-S3 V2 connected via USB CDC
 * ZeDMD S3 AMOLED WiFi: using a small OLED driven by a LilyGo AMOLED T-Display-S3 V2 connected via WiFi

-Here is are short demo of ZeDMD and ZeDMD HD in parallel:
+Here is a short demo of ZeDMD and ZeDMD HD in parallel:

 [![Watch the video](https://img.youtube.com/vi/B6D00oB4Co8/default.jpg)](https://youtu.be/B6D00oB4Co8)